khpeng/fullstack-learning/README.md

-mandatory handling -> checked exception: those who call a method must know about the exception so they can handle optional handling -> unchecked exception: never program should terminated abnormally when exception occurs. jvm looks for handler if not then call default which terminate program abnormally
+mandatory handling -> checked exception: those who call a method must know about the exception so they can handle optional handling -> unchecked exception: never program should terminated abnormally when exception occurs. jvm looks for handler if not found, then call default handler which terminate program abnormally

 catch must precceeded by try or catch block; at most one finally block if multiple catch block. exception must in order of child to parent.